sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/SETUP.md

 Create Gitea instance (check the changes needed)

-> Ensure giteaUserPassword is set to your prefered password, e.g. the password already provided by the lab environment.
+> Ensure giteaUserPassword (in the yaml below) is set to your prefered password, e.g. the password already provided by the lab environment.
 > Create the correct number of users for your workshop

 Import this yaml into the gitea project: